anthony-murphy/FluidFramework-1/packages/dds/schema/schema-open-items.md

 5. **Key constraints**: Should SharedMap schema support key pattern validation (e.g., regex for allowed keys)?

 6. **Heterogeneous values**: How do we handle maps where different keys have different value types?

+> **✅ RESOLVED (Q5-6):** The implementation supports both patterns:
+> - **ObjectNodeSchema**: For maps with fixed keys where each key can have a different type
+> - **MapNodeSchema**: For maps with dynamic keys where all values have the same type
+>
+> Key pattern validation was deferred as it adds complexity without clear use cases.
+The two schema patterns cover the vast majority of real-world needs.

 ### SharedDirectory